PierrunoYT/VeriFact-AI/announcement.md

 ## 🤝 Contributing

 FactCheck AI is an open-source project, and we welcome contributions.
-If you're interested in improving the tool or adding new features, check out our GitHub repository: [Insert link to your GitHub repo]
+If you're interested in improving the tool or adding new features, check out our GitHub repository: https://github.com/PierrunoYT/VeriFact-AI

 Let's work together to make the internet a more truthful place! 🌟